-Mental and Emotional Health [9.2.MH]
+Mental and Emotional Health [12.2.MH]

 Apply strategies to appropriately respond using different levels of emotions in routine interactions.
+[HPE; SE]

 Apply coping and stress management techniques to manage a variety of stressors (i.e., school, personal life, relationships) and create a long-term plan for stress management.
+[HPE; SE]

 Apply strategies, including developing protective factors and personal assets, to support positive mental and emotional well-being.
+[HPE; SE]

 Assess health practices and overall health status across multiple dimensions of wellness (e.g., physical, emotional, financial, cultural, sexual, intellectual, occupational, spiritual, environmental, social).
+[HPE]

 Set a goal, create a plan, monitor progress, and celebrate success for plans that maximize efficiency and minimize stress.
+[HPE; SE]

-Apply strategies for developing and applying a growth mindset including consistently applying strategies in challenging settings.
+Apply strategies that support a growth mindset including in challenging settings.
+[HPE; SE]

 Set personal short- and long-term mental and emotional health-related goals and create and execute a plan for monitoring progress.
+[HPE; SE]

-Nutrition and Balanced Eating [9.2.NE]
+Nutrition and Balanced Eating [12.2.NE]

 Compare and contrast various dietary guidelines and practices from different sources, locations, and cultures (e.g., USDA Guidelines, Harvard Healthy Eating Plate, Mediterranean Diet, food guidelines from different countries and cultures).
+[HE]

 Analyze the physical, mental, social, economic, and academic benefits or consequences of various dietary habits or behaviors.
+[HPE]

 Describe common safe food storage and preparation practices.
+[HE]

 Demonstrate how to comparison shop for foods, including comparing nutrient density, unit pricing, food packaging, and prices of foods in various forms.
+HE]

 Assess personal nutrition-related practices using dietary guidelines of their choice.
+[HE]

-Compare and contrast various factors (e.g., culture, media, peers, portion sizes) that influence nutrition-related beliefs and behaviors and analyze the ways that these factors are impacting their own beliefs and behaviors.
+Compare and contrast various factors (e.g., culture, media, peers, portion sizes) that influence nutrition-related beliefs and behaviors and analyze the ways that these factors are impacting personal beliefs and behaviors.
+[HE]

 Develop short- and long-term nutrition goals that build on strengths and address areas for improvement.
+[HPE]

 Analyze barriers (e.g., finances, food availability and access, social norms, media) to succeeding with a personal nutrition-related goal and identify supports to help overcome those barriers.
+[HPE]

 Implement a plan to achieve a nutrition-related goal, monitor progress, and adjust as needed.
+[HPE]

-Physical Health and Hygiene [9.2.PH]
+Physical Health and Hygiene [12.2.PH]

 Develop a plan and implement strategies based on an identified need or want to attain a goal that improves physical health.
+[HPE]

 Create a plan that develops agency related to individual ownership of one’s health and health care (e.g., locating a health care provider, scheduling appointments, taking medication properly, seeking support for medical issues).
+[HPE]

+Demonstrate strategies to self-advocate in healthcare settings (e.g., getting questions answered, seeking clarity of medical instructions, seeking a prescription refill).

+Examine and describe signs, causes and symptoms of menstruation‐ related health conditions (e.g., endometriosis, fibroids, premenstrual syndrome and polycystic ovary syndrome) and explain strategies to manage and reduce discomfort.

 Describe external factors (such as social determinants of health) that can affect health and one’s agency in addressing health.
+[HPE]

-Personal Safety [9.2.PS]
+Personal Safety [12.2.PS]

-Explain human and sex trafficking and exploitation and identify recruitment tactics used to exploit vulnerabilities and recruit youth.
+Explain human trafficking and sexual exploitation and identify recruitment tactics used to exploit vulnerabilities and recruit youth.
+[HE]

-Demonstrate strategies, including risk reduction strategies, that can help avoid or address situations related to sex trafficking and exploitation in physical and digital settings.
+Demonstrate strategies, including risk reduction strategies, that can help avoid or address situations related to sexual exploitation in physical and digital settings.
+[HE]

 Evaluate ways and demonstrate strategies to reduce risk and stay safe, follow laws, and act respectfully in physical and digital settings.
+[HE]

 Evaluate personal responsibility in and the consequences related to pressuring someone for sexually explicit pictures, sending sexually explicit pictures or messages by email or cell phone, or posting sexually explicit pictures on social media sites (e.g., chat groups, email, texting, websites, phone and tablet applications).
+[HE]